to-lz1/digdag-plugin-sentry/README.md

   sh>: sleep 1; exit 255
 ```

 If you don't want to write your Sentry DSN directly in `.dig` files, you can set it by using Digdag secrets.
-Secret key name is `sentry.dsn`.
+The secret key name is `sentry.dsn`.

 ```sh
 # set your DSN